IbnouT/free-genai-bootcamp-2025/listening-comp/docs/session_context.md

 - Using GPT-3.5-turbo for learning content generation
 - Structured JSON format for Q&A content
 - Using yt-dlp instead of youtube-dl for more reliable audio downloads
 - Implementing minimum entries requirement for sequence extraction to ensure meaningful content
+- Using OpenAI's Whisper API for accurate French audio transcription
+- Implementing comprehensive error handling and logging in audio pipeline